 DID YOU KNOW?:

-Fonolo’s Visual IVR is ARIA-compliant and accessible to people with disabilities?
+Fonolo’s Web Call-Backs (formerly Visual IVR) is ARIA-compliant and accessible to people with disabilities.

 2. How long did you wait on hold?